YJJosh/pihole/README.md

 # pihole
-just my personal adlist still working on it also names can change
+still working on it also names can change

 Blocking all url shortener: https://raw.githubusercontent.com/YJJosh/pihole/refs/heads/main/URL-shortener